 One of the reasons chicken wings are so popular is their versatility.
 You can coat them in a sauce or dry rub or you can have them naked (usually just the wings, but if you’re nude when you eat them they won’t make make a mess out of your clothing).
 You can fry them or bake them.
 You can dip them in ranch or blue cheese dressing.
 You can have them as a snack or make a full meal out of them.
 You can even have them bone-in or boneless.
 It’s hard to believe chicken wings used to be nothing more than scraps used mainly for making chicken stock.

 When absence from chicken wings at Forghedaboudit was making our hearts grow fonder, we fortuitously tuned in to the October 4th What’s Up Abq podcast interview with Michael “Mighty Mike” Mondragon.
-Mike, whose barbecue is taking the city by storm, raved both about the chicken wings and the “great girls” (Alejandra and Brittany) who own and operate Wing It Up, the food truck that features fabulous fried fowl.
+Mike, whose barbecue is taking the city by storm, raved both about the chicken wings and the “great girls” (Alejandra Leal and Brittany Muller) who owned and operated Wing It Up, the food truck that featured fabulous fried fowl.
 We caught up with Wing It Up at Marble Brewery’s Westside Taproom where a “Mighty Mike’s Meats” sticker on the window confirmed the “mutual admiration society” between the proprietors of two of the city’s best food trucks.

 We enjoyed our inaugural visit so much that the very next day we tracked Wing It Up to Rio Rancho’s Brew Lab 101.
 Though my eyes normally gravitate immediately to a food truck’s menu, I couldn’t help but notice Alejandra’s Dallas Cowboys shirt and matching face mask.
 Naturally, I had to compliment her on her fashion sense and class before commiserating with her about the Cowboys season.
 When I asked why Brittany wasn’t wearing similar attire, Alejandra forlornly explained that Brittany is a Pittsburgh Steelers fan, but she’s working to convert her.
 I applauded Brittany for not wearing Steelers regalia as it would drive customers away.